 Creating and sending basic email templates doesn’t take long, either; you have the option to effortlessly import contacts from external mail providers, and then design your email around one of five templates, saving you valuable time to focus on other tasks.

 The free plan also offers the ability to add a support form and tracking code to your website so that you can see what visitors are doing, capture their details in your database, and track interactions with them over time.

-It’s easy to create deals within the Sales dashboard in less than five minutes, or make activity reports that can be filtered according to team member or customer engagement level.
+It’s easy to create deals within the Sales dashboard in less than five minutes or make activity reports that can be filtered according to each team member or customer engagement level.
 These can be accessed and downloaded in various formats, such as xlsx or pdf, to use outside of the HubSpot environment.